Battle of Vianden: Battle

+It was decided earlier that based on reconnaissance, an artillery barrage followed by a frontal assault would be the best way to take the castle.
 On Sunday morning, 19 November, the Germans attacked the town with 250 soldiers of the Waffen-SS.
-After bombarding the town and the castle with grenade launchers the German soldiers began to attack the castle itself which was defended and fortified by four members of the Luxembourgish militia.
+After bombarding the town and the castle with artillery the German soldiers began to attack the castle itself, which was defended by four militiamen.
+Despite being heavily outnumbered and outgunned, the militia knew the land better and had the higher ground.
+The Germans slowly pushed across the river and attempted to fight their way up to the castle.
+They took many casualties during this frontal assault, but were able to reach the castle gates.
+The Germans tried to breach the castle wall with grenade launchers, but were shot at by snipers from inside the castle, forcing the Germans to retreat.

-After heavy fighting around the castle, six German soldiers breached the defences via the gate of the castle, only to be involved in house-to-house fighting inside the castle.
-After sustaining several casualties, the Germans withdrew from the castle and concentrated their force on the town, but the strong resistance offered by the militia forced the Germans to abandon their assault and withdraw to the other side of the river to Germany.
+The militia was able to hold out against the superior German force for many hours, despite their poor numbers and equipment.
+After heavy fighting, six German soldiers breached the castle's gate, only to be involved in close quarters combat inside the castle, during which a militiaman died.
+After sustaining several casualties, the Germans withdrew from the castle and concentrated their force on the town.
+They attempted to avoid the castle and clear the town, going door-to-door and street to street to flush out dug-in militia members, shooting and throwing grenades throughout the entire town.
+Ultimately, the strong resistance offered by the militia forced the Germans to abandon their assault and withdraw across the river to Germany.

 Aftermath

 Eighteen German soldiers were killed during the main battle.
 The 30 men of the Luxembourgish militia suffered only one dead, with three being seriously wounded, and three more slightly wounded.
 A single civilian was killed when a grenade exploded in her home.

 When the Germans launched the Battle of the Bulge a month later, the 30 men of the Luxembourgish militia, being hopelessly outnumbered, abandoned Vianden and withdrew to the unoccupied south of the country.
-Most of them continued their engagement by helping the U.S. Forces during the battle.
+Most of them continued their engagement by helping U.S. forces during the battle.